mohammed-tech-innovator/end-to-end-Autopilot/README.md

 # End to End Learning for Self-Driving Cars
+This project showcases the training and development of a deep learning model that autonomously controls a self-driving car in an end-to-end manner, processing images directly to actions.
+As part of a broader initiative, this project was featured in a report by Al-Arabi TV network and won the Best Graduation Project award.

 Directly maps the Images from the environment into a set of unique actions, the physical state of the car acts as a memory to the system, external environmental factors will also influence the physical state of the car, the whole system forms a closed-loop system, the